sodacore/core/packages/core/README.md

 ### Built With

-This project was built with the following technologies:
+This project was built with the following core technologies:

 - [Bun](https://bun.sh/)
 - [TypeScript](https://www.typescriptlang.org/)